-The most common Flemish name for grandmother is bomma, along with bompa for grandfather.
-Some Flemish use oma, along with opa for grandfather, as do their Dutch and German neighbors.
-Ending with an "i" instead of an "a" is a common variation, creating bommi and bompi, omi and opi.
-This audio file demonstrates the pronunciation of bomma.
+The most common Flemish name for grandmother is bomma along with bompa for grandfather.
+Some Flemish use oma, along with opa for grandfather, as do other Dutch and German neighbors.
+Ending with an "i" instead of an "a" is a common variation, creating bommi, bompi, omi, and opi.

-Flemish, one of the three official languages of Belgium, is spoken primarily in the northern part.
+Flemish, one of the three official languages of Belgium, is spoken primarily in Flanders, the northern part of the country.

 Flemish is very similar to Dutch, it is considered a dialect, and is sometimes called Belgian Dutch or Flemish Dutch.
 The other two official languages spoken in Belgium include French and German.

-A number of other terms are sometimes used as grandparent names by the Flemish.
-These include mémé/pépé, mammie/pappie, moemoe/vava and moeke/vake.
+A number of other ethnic names for grandmothers are used by the Flemish.
+Some of these include mémé/pépé, mammie/pappie, moemoe/vava, and moeke/vake.

-The Flemish language does not have specialized terms for maternal grandparents and paternal grandparents.
-Therefore Flemish speakers sometimes choose different terms to help their children distinguish between the different sets of grandparents.
-Alternately, the grandparent's last name may be appended to his or her grandparent name.
+The Flemish language does not have specialized terms that differentiate between maternal grandparents and paternal grandparents like some other languages.
+Flemish speakers sometimes choose different terms to help their children distinguish between the different sets of grandparents, for instance, the grandparent's last name may be appended to his or her grandparent name.

 Flemish Family Life